bini1995/invoice-uploader-ai/README.md

 docker-compose up --build
 ```

+The new `nginx` service proxies API requests to the backend so you can simply visit
+`http://localhost` (or your domain) to reach the app.
+The frontend container
-The frontend is served on `http://localhost:3001` while the API runs on `http://localhost:3000`.
+handles client‑side routing and is still available on `http://localhost:3001`
+if you need it directly, while the API runs on `http://localhost:3000`.
+The proxy keeps the `/api` prefix when forwarding requests so routes like
+`/api/invoices/login` resolve correctly and all other paths are passed through to
+the frontend container which serves `index.html` for unknown routes.

 ### Troubleshooting